-Faculty and student body
+Faculty and Student Body

 ISR recruits the best teachers from within Latvia and around the world who are fully certified in their home countries.
-They are native or fluent in English.
-As of the start of the 2019 - 2020 academic year, school-wide enrolment is approximately 300 students and 47 faculty members, representing more than 40 nationalities.
+As of the start of the 2022 - 2023 academic year, school-wide enrolment was approximately 280 students and 50 faculty members, representing more than 45 nationalities.